 Trindon Holliday, Denver Broncos, 5’5″

-A 2010 sixth-round draft pick, Trindon Holliday excelled on special teams, where he made his mark, particularly with the Broncos.
-He also played for the Texans, 49ers, and Buccaneers.
-In 2012, he led all NFL players with 481 punt return yards.
+A sixth-round draft pick in the 2010 NFL Draft, Trindon Holliday was a wide receiver who excelled on special teams, particularly with the Denver Broncos.
+He also played for the Houston Texans, San Francisco 49ers, and Tampa Bay Buccaneers.
+In 2012, Holliday led all NFL players with 481 punt return yards.

 Deuce Vaughn, Dallas Cowboys, 5’5″

-The second reason his story is so unique is that he is the son of one of the coaching staff members of the Cowboys.
+Deuce Vaughn is a running back who was selected by the Dallas Cowboys in the sixth round of the 2023 NFL Draft with the No. 212 overall pick.
+His story is unique for many reasons.
+Standing at 5’5″, he’s the shortest player in NFL Scouting Combine history.
+He’s also the son of one of the coaches on the Cowboys’ staff.
 His draft day phone call will go down in history as one of the most touching in all the years of the NFL Draft.

 Darren Sproles, Philadelphia Eagles, 5’6″